 Cats are living, breathing creatures that have feelings just like we do.
 So, a great rule of thumb to use is that if you wouldn’t like where you’re putting their litter box, there’s a very good chance they won’t want to either.
 Get it right, however, and they’ll start using it, just how they should.

 Boost Your Animal Care Skills With Flexible Online Training

 Keeping litter trays clean for your cat might not be the most complicated of tasks, particularly if you’re a vet nurse, but it’s still an important factor for a cat's happiness and well-being.
 The good news is that if you want to gain a greater knowledge of animal care as an owner or professional, the video-based micro-learning we offer at OCA might be the easiest and most flexible way to get it.

-For example, our Veterinary Assistant Advanced Certificate is just one of a number of great ways to turn your love of animals into a rewarding career.
+For example, our Veterinary Assistant Advanced course is just one of a number of great ways to turn your love of animals into a rewarding career.
 You can find out more about this and our entire range of CPD-approved courses by visiting us today at www.onlinecoursesaustralia.edu.au where you’ll also see details of the flexible payment options that make our training accessible to everyone.